angular/angular/aio/content/guide/reactive-forms.md

 </code-example>

-Note that ust as the `FormGroup` contains a group of controls, the _profileForm_ `FormGroup` is bound to the `form` element with the `FormGroup` directive, creating a communication layer between the model and the form containing the inputs.
+Note that just as the `FormGroup` contains a group of controls, the _profileForm_ `FormGroup` is bound to the `form` element with the `FormGroup` directive, creating a communication layer between the model and the form containing the inputs.
 The `formControlName` input provided by the `FormControlName` directive binds each individual input to the form control defined in the `FormGroup`.
 The form controls communicate with their respective elements, and communicate changes to the `FormGroup`, which provides a source of truth for the model value.

 ### Save form data

 The `ProfileEditor` component takes input from the user, but in a real scenario you want to capture the form value for further processing outside the component.
 The `FormGroup` directive listens for the `submit` event emitted by the `form` element and emits an `ngSubmit` event that you can bind to a callback function.

-Add the `ngSubmit` event listener to the `form` tag with the `onSubmit()` callback method.
+Add an `ngSubmit` event listener to the `form` tag with the `onSubmit()` callback method.

 <code-example path="reactive-forms/src/app/profile-editor/profile-editor.component.html" region="ng-submit" linenums="false" title="src/app/profile-editor/profile-editor.component.html (submit event)">

 </code-example>

-Next, add the `onSubmit()` method in the `ProfileEditor` component class to capture the current value of the `profileForm`.
+The `onSubmit()` method in the `ProfileEditor` component captures the current value of the `profileForm`.
 To keep the form encapsulated, to provide the form value outside the component, you would use an `EventEmitter`.
-For the following example code, use `console.warn` to log to the browser console.
+The following example uses `console.warn` to log to the browser console.

 <code-example path="reactive-forms/src/app/profile-editor/profile-editor.component.ts" region="on-submit" title="src/app/profile-editor/profile-editor.component.ts (submit method)">

 </code-example>

 The `submit` event is emitted by the `form` tag using the native DOM event.
 You trigger the event by clicking a button with `submit` type.
 This allows the user to use the enter key to trigger submission after filling out the form.

 Add a `button` to the bottom of the form to trigger the form submission.

 <code-example path="reactive-forms/src/app/profile-editor/profile-editor.component.html" region="submit-button" linenums="false" title="src/app/profile-editor/profile-editor.component.html (submit button)">